data-8/interact/README.md

-# DS8-Interact
+# Interact
-Side server for UC Berkeley DS8's JuypterHub deployment to copy remote notebooks into user accounts
+Interact is a JupyterHub hub-side service that can import remote notebooks into user accounts.

 # Getting Started